FilipRy/algorithms/MatrixRounding/README.md

 The matrix file must have the following format:
 * 1st line contains two integers N M (rows count, columns count)
 * N lines follows: each containing M real numbers representing the cells of the matrix.

+e.g. the 3 lines below represt the matrix discussed above:
+2 2
+0.8 0.3
+5.3 4.3